halfbyte/improjam/buildlog.md

 ## The day before (2018-10-12)

 While waiting for the sound system at the Ruhr.js location to be set up, I've implemented a first version of beat repeat, but I had to rebuild a couple of parts later on to make it work properly.

+## Finally back at it (2018-10-31)

+Did some initial design work for the web view to not look like 1992.
+Implemented a couple of features from the backlog (see [Github Issues](https://github.com/halfbyte/improjam/issues) for more details):

+- Replace the Settings/Song system with a template system that allows me to load templates (basically: Settings for a specific setup) while also saving all information including the settigs with the song.

+- Allow to quickly shift the octave of a note (or multiple notes if on the same step) by holding the note and using the octave-up/down buttons.